tasharnvb/python-projects/Python Programming Book/README.md

 * Most of the code is provided with the book (although the source files are not included here) so a fair amount of this code was adapted to complete the challenges.

+### To-do

-* I plan to rename these folders so that it is clear what was focused on in each chapter without the use of the table.
+* Rename these folders so that it is clear what was focused on in each chapter without the use of the table.
+* Add readme files to each folder describing what each file is (Maybe just describing the challenge?)
+* Refactor code (where appropriate) so that it follows the PEP-8 style guide